Deltares/hydromt/docs/dev/contributing.rst

 2. Bump the version number (without "v"!) in the __init__.py, check and update the docs/changelog.rst file and add a short summary to the changelog for this version.
    Check if all dependencies in the toml are up to date.
 Commit all changes
 3. Create a tag using `git tag <version>`, e.g. git tag v0.7.0
 4. Push your changes to github.
+To include the tag do `git push origin <version>`.
 This should trigger a test release to test.pypi.org
 5. If all tests and the test release have succeeded, merge de branch to main.
 6. Create a new release on github under https://github.com/Deltares/hydromt/releases.
    Copy the content of the changelog for this version to descrige the release.
 This should trigger the release to PyPi.